jean957/optimal/README.md

 Dear aspiring rationalists, effective altruists, and other weird people,

 This is the very first draft for the very first "Optimal Week".
-A week long retreat, to focus on working on your most important projects, whatever they may be (within legal or at least ethical boundaries).
+A week long retreat in germany, to focus on working on your most important projects, whatever they may be (within legal or at least ethical boundaries).

 The rough idea:

-One week in a nice and quiet location around the beginning of August probably rural, yet easily accessible by public transit, ideally it would be suitable for morning runs, fires, outdoor yoga sessions, etc.
+One week in a nice and quiet location around the beginning of August probably rural, yet easily accessible by public transit, ideally it would be suitable for morning runs, fires, outdoor yoga sessions, etc. in germany, probably near Berlin
 15 - 50 participants

 You don't need an idea what to work on when you get to the retreat.